Noobigirl/auntie_alade/README.md

 ## 🌸 Why Auntie Alade
 As a Python enthusiast, I’ve always wanted to create a bot that felt personal and supportive.
 I took inspiration from my Nigerian friend's mom.
-She is always caring and give advices.
+She is always caring and give advices about everything and anything.

 From that idea, Auntie Alade was born:
 - A **chatbot companion** powered by a free [OpenRouter](https://openrouter.ai/) model (DeepSeek v3.1).
-- A **secure period tracker**, with all data stored privately in the user’s Supabase account.
+- A **period tracker**, with all data stored privately in the user’s Supabase account.

 ---